Table of Contents

 High order defect rate (ODR)

-Lack of inventory control can lead to canceled orders, incorrect shipments, or late deliveries.
+Lack of inventory control can lead to canceled orders, incorrect shipments, delivery exceptions, or late deliveries.
 When these get out of hand, your seller performance will take a hit.
 On Amazon, an ODR above 1% is cause for suspension.

 On Ebay and Walmart, the threshold is 2%.
 Beyond understocking and poor data quality, an inventory storage system that fails to link together your different warehouses can kill your efficiency.